DOES HEB HAVE BASEBALL CARDS

 While the baseball card boom period has cooled some from the speculative highs of the late 1980s and 1990s, collecting remains a popular nostalgic hobby.
 This is particularly true in baseball-crazed regions like Texas.
 Recognizing this interest among customers, many grocery and drug store chains will dedicate shelf space to carry trading card products alongside other confections and impulse purchases frequented by kids and families.

-Read also: VALUABLE MARK MCGWIRE BASEBALL CARDS
+Read also: ARE PANINI BASEBALL CARDS LICENSED BY MLB

 At HEB, the availability and selection of baseball cards varies somewhat depending on the specific store location.
 Larger flagship HEB locations, particularly those found in more urban metro areas with higher population densities, are more likely to allot shelf space for trading cards near the front end checkouts or candy aisles.
 Cards tend to get limited visibility compared to candy, gum, or snacks.
 A browser is also unlikely to find unopened packs, boxes, or complete vintage or hobby sets – just some loose packs and commons already re-packed in poly bags.
 Smaller neighborhood or rural HEB stores typically do not carry cards at all due to space constraints.